ENE425-Group1/emissions-calculator-group1/README.md

 #### Post your suggestions to the questions below:
 Question 1.
 What other cloud service can be used to deploy apps from github repo’s?

-Azure[link](https://azure.microsoft.com/en-us/free/search/?&ef_id=Cj0KCQiA4L2BBhCvARIsAO0SBdZmo_X3KZDPWmbj9okoBFuotwwPaxNOZVrtfouGt3bq-pfrAxJC9YMaAnugEALw_wcB:G:s&OCID=AID2100088_SEM_Cj0KCQiA4L2BBhCvARIsAO0SBdZmo_X3KZDPWmbj9okoBFuotwwPaxNOZVrtfouGt3bq-pfrAxJC9YMaAnugEALw_wcB:G:s) is Microsoft's own cloud solution (public cloud) and web portal and enables continuous deployment from GitHub.
+[Azure](https://azure.microsoft.com/en-us/free/search/?&ef_id=Cj0KCQiA4L2BBhCvARIsAO0SBdZmo_X3KZDPWmbj9okoBFuotwwPaxNOZVrtfouGt3bq-pfrAxJC9YMaAnugEALw_wcB:G:s&OCID=AID2100088_SEM_Cj0KCQiA4L2BBhCvARIsAO0SBdZmo_X3KZDPWmbj9okoBFuotwwPaxNOZVrtfouGt3bq-pfrAxJC9YMaAnugEALw_wcB:G:s) is Microsoft's own cloud solution (public cloud) and web portal and enables continuous deployment from GitHub.

-Amazon Web Services (AWS)[link](https://aws.amazon.com/) is Amazon’s cloud platform.
+[Amazon Web Services (AWS)](https://aws.amazon.com/) is Amazon’s cloud platform.
 It is said to be the most comprehensive and adopted cloud platform.
 AWS can be used to deploy apps from GitHub repositories’.

-Google Cloud Platform (GCP) [link](https://cloud.google.com/) is offered by Google and runs the same infrastructure that Google uses internally for its end-user products.
+[Google Cloud Platform (GCP)](https://cloud.google.com/) is offered by Google and runs the same infrastructure that Google uses internally for its end-user products.
 GCP allows continuous deployment from GitHub repository.

 Question 2.
 What options would you consider to make your app safer against attacks?
 (Attacks examples: Abusive requests that could crash your server; password theft)